The competitive real estate market in Iowa shows no signs of slowing down any time soon.

 Once you decide on an offer, your agent can start negotiating with them to try and reach the best possible terms for you.
 At the end of the day, while the purchase price is important, there’s a lot more that goes into making a strong offer.
 You have leverage as the seller in a multiple offer situation to reach a deal that helps you meet your financial goals and move on to your next home.

-Multiple offer situations can be stressful, fast-paced and competitive on both sides of the transaction.
+A multiple offer situation can be stressful, fast-paced and competitive on both sides of the transaction.
 The real estate market, both in Iowa and nationally, continues to face an inventory shortage that, coupled with low interest rates, is likely to increase the number of bidding wars buyers and sellers are navigating with their agents.

 If you’re thinking about jumping into the real estate market this year, just remember these tactics and strategies.
 Your agent is your best ally and resource, whether you’re a buyer or a seller.
-Everyone should be prepared to compete in this real estate market, especially as the inventory shortage continues to be a real factor for the next year.
+Everyone should be prepared to compete in this real estate market, especially as the inventory shortage continues to be a real factor for the time being.